paultongyoo/churn-model-evaluation-platform/README.md

 ## How to Install Platform

 1. Install the [prerequisites](#installation-prerequisites)
-1. Create an S3 bucket to store the state of your Terraform infrastructure (e.g. `mlops-churn-pipeline-tf-state-<some random number>`)
+1. Create an S3 bucket to store the state of your Terraform infrastructure (e.g. `churn-platform-tf-state-<some random number>`)
-1. Clone `mlops-churn-pipeline` repository locally
+1. Clone `churn-model-evaluation-platform` repository locally
 1. Edit root Terraform configuration to store state within S3
     1. Edit file: `{REPO_DIR}/infrastructure/main.tf`
     1. Change `terraform.backend.s3.bucket` to the name of the bucket you created